DyogenIBENS/Agora/doc/HowTo.md

   2> example/results/ancBlocks/denovo-size-1.0-1.0/log
 ```

-##### Fill-in
+##### "Fill-in" integration

-This step inserts non-robust genes in each interval of the ancestral contigs,
+This step inserts non-constrained genes in each interval of the ancestral contigs,
 following paths in the complete ancestral adjacency graph.

 ```bash